MapStory: Prototyping Editable Map Animations with LLM Agents: Technical Evaluation

 Figure~\ref{fig:performance01} presents the accuracy results across the four evaluated models.
 As expected, we observed a clear improvement in system performance with each successive model.
 For context, GPT-3.5 is the oldest model, followed by GPT-4o, then \textit{o1}, then GPT-4.5.
 These results suggest that the capabilities of the underlying LLM play a substantial role in determining the overall performance of our system.
 As more sophisticated models become available, we expect corresponding improvements in our system’s capabilities.

 Figure \ref{fig:time_result} shows the average processing time (in seconds) for each model used in our system.
 As expected, GPT-4.5 took the longest to produce an output, followed by \textit{o1}, 4o, and 3.5 respectively.
 Interestingly, GPT-4.5 took less time to produce an output for the scene breakdown, this is presumably due to GPT-4.5 not being a reasoning model.
 As the efficacy of the models increases so does the time.
 Failure cases can be attributed to the wrong or inaccurate geocoding by the LLM or complex and historical region queries not available for the LLM to fetch from the databases (even with addition, reduction functions).
+For example, a test prompt in our technical evaluation involved a path through space to the Moon, which we do not support.
+Moreover, we observed worse performance when the query involved historical data that needed to be mapped to present‑day, queryable geography.
+For example, when visualizing the Roman Empire, the system failed to cover important provinces or returned only small fragments of its territory (which corresponds to present day) rather than the full extent required.